 Fill your box

-The final step is to store your collected items in your box and maybe label some of them with information you want to remember.
-You’ll want to make sure they don’t get damaged, so carefully wrap anything fragile in tissue paper or put it in a very small box.
+The final step is to store your collected items in your box.
+To remind you of places, events or people, why not write or braille labels?
+Also, to make sure your treasures don’t get damaged, carefully wrap anything fragile in tissue paper or put it in a very small box.
 Think of the fun you’ll have unwrapping them one by one, working out what each one is and when and where you found it!